PROFESSOR, DEPARTMENT OF PSYCHOLOGY & NEUROSCIENCE

 Sara Algoe received her Ph.D. in Social Psychology from the University of Virginia.
 She subsequently completed a Postdoctoral Training Fellowship in Health Psychology at the University of California, Los Angeles, and Postdoctoral training in psychophysiology at the University of North Carolina at Chapel Hill; each was supported by the National Institute of Mental Health.
-She is currently an Assistant Professor in the Department of Psychology and Neuroscience at the University of North Carolina at Chapel Hill.
+She is currently a Professor in the Department of Psychology and Neuroscience at the University of North Carolina at Chapel Hill.
 Here, she is the Director of the Emotions and Social Interactions in Relationships (EASIR, pronounced “easier”) Laboratory.
+Recently, she founded and now directs The Love Consortium.

 Dr. Algoe’s expertise spans emotions, relationships, and health psychology.
 Her basic research questions illuminate the social interactions that are at the heart of high-quality relationships.
 These include giving to others, expressing gratitude, and sharing laughter.
 She uses a range of quantitative methods to measure the behavior, psychology, and biology of each member of the relationship dyad, and uses longitudinal study designs to test hypotheses about the impact of accumulated instances of such interactions on relational and personal health.